singhJasvinder101/ecommerce/README.md

 ## Where do I deploy this?

 - For the Nextjs application, I deploy it on [Vercel](https://vercel.com/)
-- And for the MySQL database I deploy it on [Aiven](https://aiven.io/)
+- And for the PostgreSQL database I deploy it on [Neon](https://neon.com/)

 ## Contributing